Home Inspection Business Loans: The Complete Financing Guide for Home Inspectors

 Time in Business

 Most traditional lenders require at least two years of operating history.
 Alternative lenders are more flexible, often approving businesses that have been operating for six months or more.
-If you are a newer business, your approval options will be narrower but still exist, particularly through revenue-based financing, equipment loans, and startups-friendly alternative lenders.
+If you are a newer business, your approval options will be narrower but still exist, particularly through revenue-based financing and equipment loans.

 Annual Revenue

 Lenders want to see that your business generates enough revenue to comfortably make loan payments.
 Most alternative lenders require a minimum of $10,000 to $15,000 in average monthly revenue.
-Some smaller short-term loan products are available to businesses with lower monthly revenue, but loan amounts and terms will be limited accordingly.
+Some smaller short-term loan products are available to businesses with lower monthly revenue.

 Credit Score